-The Business Practicum is worth 12.5 credit points and is offered in February and July of each year.
-Program details will be updated in early 2019.
+The Business Practicum is worth 12.5 credit points and is offered in Summer and July of each year.
+The BP July intake is delivered in Melbourne and Sydney in July.

 Please read on to find out what you could gain from participating in the Business Practicum.

 Studies show that having a well-developed range of transferrable skills is crucial for the success of individuals, businesses and societies.
 Often referred to as employability or ‘soft’ skills, these are the non-technical skills such as communication, teamwork, problem solving, critical thinking and self-management which are developed through exposure to experiences outside the classroom - like work integrated learning subjects, internships and on-the-job learning.

 When these employability skills are combined with technical skills/qualifications and personal attributes, an individual becomes employable across a range of industries, increasing job prospects, becoming a more competitive job-seeker and being a more attractive potential hire.

 So what does this have to do with the Business Practicum?

 As well as being an impressive addition to any CV, the primary aim of the Business Practicum is to provide graduate students with opportunities to develop and enhance employability skills from application right through to the final assessment and beyond.

 It is expected that two thirds of all jobs will be soft skill intensive by 2030, so finding opportunities to develop these skills as early as possible is becoming increasingly important.